-This is not a perfect drama by any means, in fact it could even be described as being a little bit experimental in style, with odd camerawork and scene shifts, strange music choices and an over the top martial arts style that is usually reserved for Chinese Wuxia films and shows.
-Yet even so, one thing this drama does have is a warmth to its story and characters that drew me in despite its oddness and shortcomings.
+This is not a perfect drama by any means, in fact it could even be described as being a little bit experimental in style (odd camerawork and scene shifts, strange music choices).
+Yet even so, one thing this drama does have is a warmth to its story and characters that drew me in despite it not being totally perfect for me.

-It takes at least two episodes before the drama unlocks this main character, exposing Chae Ok’s past, a pacing decision I found to be decidedly odd as it was only after I understood her past that I felt I could fully understand her character in the present and therefore also her attitude towards her place in society and mentor at the Police Station.
+For me, it took at least two episodes before the drama unlocks this main character, exposing Chae Ok’s past.
+After I understood her past I felt I could fully understand her character in the present, which was great, and it helped me understand her attitude towards her place in society and her mentor at the Police Station.

 By the end of the second episode however, it all makes sense, and I will go into a little more detail regarding this down below.

-The drama begins with a scene so epic and reminiscent of such Chinese greats as ‘Crouching Tiger Hidden Dragon’ that you can’t help but be a little excited for the story despite all the oddness on display.
+The drama begins with a scene so epic that I can’t help but be excited for the story.
 But oh the tragedy!!

-Beginning with a beautifully realised and desperate swordfight through pale green swaying bamboo, an areal ballet of slow sweeping leaps and twirls, the opening sequence quickly boils down to a desperate man’s flight on horseback away from our heroine and her advancing policemen colleagues.
+Beginning with a beautiful and desperate swordfight through pale green swaying bamboo, lots of slow sweeping leaps and twirls, and then the opening sequence quickly boils down to a desperate man’s flight on horseback away from our heroine and her advancing policemen colleagues.

 In voice-over we hear the following conversation: